bouvet/bouvet-developer-survey/DOCUMENTATION.md

 - Uses an Azure SQL Database for storing survey results
 - Uses Azure AI for analysis on survey results
 - Provides a REST API which is exposed for frontend application
+- Deployed through Github Actions pipeline
 - Runs in a Docker container on Azure Container Apps
+- Purpose: Provide a platform for storing survey results, manipulating them with AI and serving to frontend through an API

 ## Project Workflow and Methology